 Schieck quotes von Berne friend Christa Holy as saying that Der Ruf des Nordens “was a financial disaster” and that von Berne gave up on movies as she “lost her interest on [sic] acting” right when the switch to sound was about to take place.
 It was at that time that rumors about her demise began circulating.
 Who came up with those rumors – and why – I have no idea.
 (I was unable to find any 1930 obit for von Berne.)

 Von Berne returned to Vienna, where she attended an art school and worked at a department store as a “window decoration executive.”
 She later married Helmut Krauss, a former major of the Austrian army, and became a sculptress.
 Her work was shown in galleries in several Austrian cities.

 Giving credence to the fact that she didn't die in 1930, von Berne is listed online as one of the interviewees in Kevin Brownlow and David Gill's mammoth 1980 BBC documentary Hollywood, a comprehensive look at the silent film era in the United States.
 (I've seen Hollywood, but I can't recall an Eva von Berne interview.)

 According to Schieck, von Berne was the last living performer from the German silent era.
 Countess von Freyberg-Eisenberg, aka Pandora's Box actress Daisy D'Ora, had died on June 12.
 In 2006, von Berne told Schieck in a telephone interview, “It's lucky [sic], that the world believe I'm [dead].”

 Following Miriam Seegar's death last Jan.
-2, Barbara Kent, 104, has become the only surviving adult performer who had at least one major role in Hollywood silent movies (Flesh and the Devil, Lonesome).
+2, Barbara Kent, 104, has become the only surviving adult performer who had at least one major role in Hollywood silent feature films (Flesh and the Devil, Lonesome).

 Photo via Doctor Macro.